Homecoming

 Indeed, I eventually bought a plot of land in poor condition, spruced it up, and planted some orange and lemon trees on it.
 Then a friend of mine got sick.
 After his recovery, I invited him and his family plus a few other friends to spend a day at the farm.
 But first I took several trips to the farm myself to ready it for their visit.
 I conducted a site inspection and figured out the shortest way to get there from the city.

 The property has two entrances.
 One leads through a tree-lined path.
-Halfway on the route, one comes across a well ...Read more
+Halfway on the route, one comes across a ...Read more

 Hope Lane